Before installing a solar panel system, you may want to ask your insurance provider: are solar panels covered by home insurance?

 Adding solar panels to your property is often a significant investment which should also be considered when determining the replacement cost of your home.

 If your solar panels are covered by your insurance, this should also be reflected in your sum insured.
-The sum insured is the amount needed to repair or replace your home if you make a claim.
+The sum insured is the amount we will pay to repair or replace your home if you make a claim.

 The cost of purchasing and installing solar panels can range from $4,000 up to $20,000, so you may want to review your nominated sum insured to ensure it is high enough to cover the full replacement costs of the home and to cover all the potential loss and damage in the aftermath of an insured event.
 [3]